ku-cms/TrackerDAQ/README.md

 as this is not yet supported in the standard Ph2_ACF software.
 To setup the FC7, see instructions [here](https://cms-tracker-daq.web.cern.ch/cms-tracker-daq/tutorials/pc_connection/) and [here](https://cms-tracker-daq.web.cern.ch/cms-tracker-daq/tutorials/setting_up_sd/).

-## Using the FC7
+## Using the RD53A

-First turn on FC7.
+First, turn on the FC7.
-Check for communication:
+Check that FC7 communication is working:
 ```
 ping fc7 -c 3
 ```